Apply for Physician training

 If you have started your Physician training somewhere else and wish to complete your training at the RACP, you may be eligible for Recognition of Prior Learning (RPL).
 You will need to complete your application for RPL within three months of starting your training program.
 Find out more about the RACP Recognition of Prior Learning policy.

 I have completed my medical degree overseas.
 What are my eligibility requirements and how do I apply to start my Physician training?

 Medical graduates who have completed their degree overseas (international medical graduates) have the same eligibility requirements for Basic and Advanced Training as Australian or New Zealand trained medical graduates.

-Find out more about applying to start Basic Training to become a Physician.
+Go to Basic Training to find out how to apply to become a Physician.

 Short term specialist training

 If you have completed your medical degree overseas, you may also be eligible for short term specialist training in Australia with the RACP.
 Go to short term specialist training in Australia to learn more.